From Screenplay to Novel

-Below is an interview with Writing Gym alum, Jeanne Covert.
-Jeanne discusses her journey with writing in the Writing Gym, and her successes from it.
+Below is an interview with Writing Gym member Jeanne Covert.
+Jeanne discusses her journey working with Annalisa Summea in the Writing Gym.

 I cannot count the number of editors I went through.
 After working with you, I understood what the editors were trying to tell me.
 They didn’t know how to tell me because they didn’t understand screenwriting.
 But you did.
 So you were able to tell me, okay, this is what you do in screenwriting and this is how it translates over to a manuscript, which was incredibly eye opening.
 You the only person that I’d come across who was able to do that for me.